 Compelling stories, elegant world-building, arresting characters and great writing have made Emily St. John Mandel a commercial and critical success.
 Her 2014 novel Station Eleven, which gained thousands of new readers in 2020 thanks to its eerily prescient post-pandemic dystopian setting, helped make her a phenomenon.
-The author of six books (including The Glass Hotel, selected by President Barack Obama as one of his favourite books of 2020), her most recent is The Sea of Tranquility, an exploration of time, parallel existences and multiple possibilities.
+The author of six books, her most recent is Sea of Tranquility.
+An exploration of time, parallel existences and multiple possibilities, the book's cast of characters includes a writer famous for a pandemic novel, caught up in a pandemic.
 We spoke to her about writing, art and survival.

 Do you remember the moment you realised you wanted to be a writer?

 I’ve been writing since I was a kid, just as a hobby.
 But there was a moment when I was about twenty-one when I didn’t want to be a dancer anymore – I’d trained in ballet and then contemporary dance for my entire life and I realised I no longer loved it.
 I don’t know that there was one single moment when I realised I wanted to be a writer, but there was this turning point when I decided to take it more seriously, and started writing what eventually became my first novel, Last Night in Montreal.

 You get to create your own world, and that’s really fun.
 Writing a novel is quite difficult – it’s 350 pages, it’s a lot! – and there’s always a sense for me of trying to solve a problem.
 It's like putting together a giant puzzle and just figuring out how I can make everything fit together as smoothly as possible.
 And there’s real joy in that for me.

 Is there one book you could read over and over again?